Monitoring Amazon DataSync with Amazon CloudWatch - Amazon DataSync

 Monitoring Amazon DataSync with Amazon CloudWatch

-You can monitor Amazon DataSync using Amazon CloudWatch, which collects and processes raw data from DataSync into readable, near real-time metrics.
+You can monitor Amazon DataSync by using Amazon CloudWatch, which collects and processes raw data from DataSync into readable, near real-time metrics.
 These statistics are retained for a period of 15 months.

 By default, DataSync metrics data is automatically sent to CloudWatch in 5-minute intervals.
 For more information, see What is Amazon CloudWatch? in the Amazon CloudWatch User Guide.